NEW Owner Surrender Process for NDR

 1. I’m considering giving my dog up for adoption, but I’m not sure….
 Can you help me?

-A. YES!
-NDR is very willing to help you find a way to keep your dog.
+A. NDR is very willing to help you find a way to keep your dog but we receive a large amount of requests on a regular basis.
 We have a large knowledge base of many breeds and may be able to help you with your unique situation.
 Please read the helpful resources above.

 2. What do I have to do to give up my dog?